 Finances of the Nation’s Major Transfers data contains federal transfers to each province and territory under each major federal transfer program from 1980 to present and, for the Equalization program, from 1957 to present.
 The underlying data were provided by the Department of Finance Canada, and reflect transfers as booked in the federal public accounts on a cash basis.
 Data are available as real per capita dollars, nominal dollars, and as a share of Canada’s GDP.

-These data report the distribution of federal revenue and expenditures from 1961 to 2018 across each of Canada’s provinces and territories.
+These data report the distribution of federal revenue and expenditures from 1961 to the latest available data across each of Canada’s provinces and territories.
 It reflects estimates around the location of taxpayers and the destination of expenditures.
 The underlying data are compiled from several Statistics Canada data tables.
 In addition, Finances of the Nation adjusts these data to reflect a “Balanced Budget Approach” that adjusts for federal aggregate budget imbalances on an equal per capita basis.
 Data are available as real per capita dollars, nominal dollars, and as a share of each province’s GDP.

 Canada’s equalization program is one of the most important federal transfers — and one of the most misunderstood.
 This new tool from Finances of the Nation opens the black box and understand how it works and how it doesn’t.
 It recalculates payments in real time under an arbitrary number of scenarios selected by the user.